 In addition to his administrative responsibilities as a faculty member, Professor Yiu was an elected member of Senate (also called Academic Board) and Deputy Head of Department (Academic) at the University of Auckland as well as the Research Lead of the School of the Built Environment of the Massey University.
 In these roles, he has actively advised and contributed to strategy- and/or policy-related matters at the School and University levels.
 Professor Yiu is committed to serving the School, the Faculty, and the University at large.
 Professor Yiu also actively serves two major professional institutions, The Royal Institution of Chartered Surveyors (RICS) and the Chartered Institute of Building (CIOB), as an Assessor for various professional activities (e.g., Assessment of Professional Competence and Accreditations of Construction Programmes).
 His strong peer review experiences and diversity of skills in construction management enable him to be an External Assessor for other funding bodies in Hong Kong and New Zealand Governments.
 He is now the Member of the College of Assessors, Ministry of Business, Innovation and Employment (MBIE), New Zealand, and the External Assessor of the Research Grants Council (RGC) of the Hong Kong Special Administrative Region Government.

 ‘Soft power’ of construction professionals that reflects their non-technical capability and the importance of putting people and soft issues in the construction industry to achieve a collaborative, safe, and amicable business environment.

 Human behaviors in the Built Environment from contract management, dispute management and safety management perspectives.

-Opportunities (economic and social benefits) and risks (privacy, data-sharing & security, ethics) on technology adoptions in the Built Environment.
+Opportunities (economic and social benefits) and risks (privacy, data-sharing & cyber-security, ethics) on technology adoptions in the Built Environment.